-Chapter 5 Kingdoms Kings and An Early Republic Q.1 State whether true or false:
+NCERT Solutions for Class 6 History Chapter 5 - Kingdoms, Kings and an Early Republic

+Q.1 State whether true or false.

-- a.
-Rajas who led the ashvamedha horse pass through their lands were invited to the sacrifice. - b.
-The charioteer sprinkled sacred water on the king - c.
-Archaeologists have found palaces in the settlements of the janapadas - d.
-Pots to store grain were made out of Painted Grey Ware - e.
-Many cities in mahajanapadas were fortified Solution:
+- 1. Rajas who led the ashvamedha horse pass through their lands were invited to the sacrifice. - 2.
+The charioteer sprinkled sacred water on the king. - 3.
+Archaeologists have found palaces in the settlements of the janapadas. - 4.
+Pots to store grain were made out of Painted Grey Ware. - 5.
+Many cities in mahajanapadas were fortified.

+Solution:

 (a) True

 The Rajas who allowed the ashvameda horse to pass through their lands showed that they accepted the supremacy of the Raja performing the sacrifice.
 These Rajas were then invited to attend the sacrifice.

 (b) False

-The charioteer was the raja's companion in the battlefield and bore witness to many of his deeds and exploits.
-Thus it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja and Priests performed the rituals including the sprinkling of sacred water on the king.
+The charioteer was the raja's companion on the battlefield and bore witness to many of his deeds and exploits.
+Thus, it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja and Priests performed the rituals, including the sprinkling of sacred water on the king.

 (c) False

-It has been discovered by archaeologists that people lived in huts and kept cattle and other animals in the many settlements of the janapadas
+It has been discovered by archaeologists that people lived in huts and kept cattle and other animals in the many settlements of the janapadas.

 (d) False

 Plates and bowls are the most common vessels made out of Painted Grey Ware.
-These were used on special occasions, for important people, and to serve special food. (e) True Most mahajanapadas had a capital city, many of these were fortified.
+These were used on special occasions, for important people, and to serve special food.

+(e) True

+Most mahajanapadas had a capital city, and many of them were fortified.

 Q.2 Fill in the chart given below with the terms: hunter-gatherers, farmers, traders, craftspersons, herders.

-THOSE WHO PAID TAXES
+NCERT Solutions for Class 6 History Chapter 5 - Kingdoms, Kings and an Early Republic

+Solution: Farmers - Gave one-sixth of the produce to the state

+Craftspersons - Contributed to labour

-Solution: Farmers - Gave one-sixth of the produce to the state Craftspersons- contributed to labour Herder- contributed in the form of animal produce Traders - stimulated commercial activity by buying and selling goods Hunter-gatherers - would provide forest produce such as elephants, furs and other items as a tribute.
+Herder - Contributed in the form of animal produce

+Traders - Stimulated commercial activity by buying and selling goods

+Hunter-gatherers - Would provide forest produce such as elephants, furs and other items as a tribute

 Q.3 Who were the groups who could not participate in the assemblies of the ganas?

 Solution:

 The following groups couldn't participate in the assemblies of the ganas:

 - 1. Women

 - 2. Dasas, the slaves

 - 3. Kammakaras, the landless labourers

 Q.4 Why did the rajas of mahajanapadas build forts?